Green Abalone Shell

 Green Abalone Shell , Haliotis fulgens.
 Collected from coastal waters of Bahía Santa Rosalillita, Baja California, August 2019.
 Collection, photograph and identification courtesy of Barry Mastro, Escondido, California.

-Green Abalone are found attached to, and under, rocks, and in crevasses, from the tidal zone to depths of 18 m (60 feet).
-They range from Central California to Magdalena Bay, Baja California Sur; they are absent from the Sea of Cortez.
+Habitat and Distribution: Green Abalone are found attached to, and under, rocks, and in crevasses in the low intertidal zone and to depths of 18 m (60 feet).
+They are a temperate to subtropical Eastern Pacific species that have a limited range in Mexican waters of the Pacific Ocean being found from the California border south to Magdalena Bay, Baja California Sur.
+They are absent from the Gulf of California.